2000s

 The war on terror and War in Afghanistan began after the September 11 attacks in 2001.
 The International Criminal Court was formed in 2002.
-In 2003, a United States-led coalition invaded Iraq, and the Iraq War led to the end of Saddam Hussein's rule as Iraqi President and the Ba'ath Party in Iraq.
+In 2003, a United States-led coalition invaded Iraq, and the Iraq War led to the end of Saddam Hussein's rule as Iraqi President and the Ba'ath Party.
 Al-Qaeda and affiliated Islamist militant groups performed terrorist acts throughout the decade.
-The Second Congo War, the deadliest conflict since World War II, ended in July 2003.
+The Second Congo War, the deadliest conflict since World War II, ended in 2003.
 Further wars that ended included the Algerian Civil War, the Angolan Civil War, the Sierra Leone Civil War, the Second Liberian Civil War, the Nepalese Civil War, and the Sri Lankan Civil War.
-Wars that began included the conflict in the Niger Delta, the Houthi insurgency in Yemen, and the Mexican Drug War.
+Wars that began included the conflict in the Niger Delta, the Houthi insurgency, and the Mexican drug war.